monofy-org/monofy-ai/README.md

-# Note: This README is a work in progress as of 12/20/23
+# Note: Merry Christmas!
+This README is a work in progress as of 12/25/23

 # monofy-ai
  Simple and multifaceted API for AI